MiYanDoris/GraspVLA-real-world-controller/README.md

 docker compose run --rm main
 ```

-**NOTE**: Remember to run `docker compose down -t 0` after the experiments.
+* Remember to run `docker compose down -t 0` after the experiments.

-### Usage Tips
-  - Start with simple cases (e.g., a single banana on a table) to test the pipeline
+* Start with simple cases (e.g., a single banana on a table) to test the pipeline

-  - When prompted, type the object name and press enter.
+* When prompted, type the object name and press enter.
 The client will auto-complete the instruction as "pick up {object_name}".

-  - Controls:
+* Controls:

   - `p` - pause the robot

   - `q` - finish trajectory and reset to initial pose (opens gripper)

+* Try nonblocking mode by setting `MODE` to `nonblocking` in `demo.env`.

-  - The precision of the controller decreases near the edge of the workspace, and the success rate may therefore degrade.
+* The precision of the controller decreases near the edge of the workspace, and the success rate may therefore degrade.

 ### Terminal Output
 - `observation sent...` - Observation sent to server